penx/graphql-server-example/README.md

 # Apollo Server with offline playground support

-This repository shows how to modify the [Apollo Server getting started](https://www.apollographql.com/docs/apollo-server/getting-started.html) application to support running GrapQL Playground while offline.
+This repository shows how to modify the [Apollo Server getting started](https://www.apollographql.com/docs/apollo-server/getting-started.html) application to support running GraphQL Playground while offline.

 For full functionality, prisma/graphql-playground#845 needs to be merged and included in the @apollographql/graphql-playground fork.